kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 Any special Class benefits not reflected in the XP costs or Innate Bonuses will appear here.
 This will not be listed if no special advantage exists.

 ## Secondary Skills
-The cost for developing Secondary Skills for each class are listed here.
+The cost for developing Secondary Skills for each Class are listed here.
 Some classes have a lower or higher XP cost for certain secondary skills.
 These will also be noted here.

 ## Martial
-Your class will determine the percentage of XP you can spend here, between 50% and 60%.
+Your class will determine the percentage of XP you can invest here, between 50% and 60%.

 ### Strike, Block, Dodge
 These are the costs of developing your offensive and defensive combat skills.
 No more than 40% of your total XP can be invested in the sum of these skills, and no more than 25% can be spent on a single skill.